New skein invariants of links: Skein theory for the generalized invariants

 \smallbreak

 Let now $i<j$ in the left-hand illustration of Figure~\ref{reidemII}.
 This means that, by the algorithm, the two mixed crossings in the figure will be switched.
 Note that the two crossings have opposite signs independently of the choices of orientations.
 By Proposition~\ref{orderxings}, the two mixed crossings can be switched first and their order is irrelevant, so we label them 1 and 2.
 Let now $\varepsilon$ be the sign of crossing 1.
-Then we distinguish two cases and we compute applying Proposition~\ref{skeinrule}:
+Then we distinguish two cases: